Home » For professionals

 Latest post-COVID evidence and guidelines

-Globally, tens of thousands of people are being admitted to hospital for acute care, with a proportion of these people requiring ICU care.
-Early studies suggest COVID-19 may leave some people with breathing problems following discharge.
-There are early reports of people developing Acute Respiratory Distress Syndrome (ARDS) during the acute infection, and post-ARDS complications.
+Globally, tens of thousands of people are being admitted to hospital for acute care, with some needing treatment in an intensive care unit (ICU).
+Early studies suggest COVID-19 may leave some people with breathing problems after they are discharged from hospital.
+There are also reports of people developing Acute Respiratory Distress Syndrome (ARDS) during their acute infection, with complications afterwards.
+Read more about post-COVID lung damage research.

 Our resource hub curates the latest evidence related to post-COVID breathing difficulties and interventions, including the incidence of ARDS following coronavirus.